 - This course is accredited by the Royal Town Planning Institute (RTPI) as a spatial degree and has high levels of student satisfaction and employability.

-Watch the Royal Town Planning Institute's short film 'How do we plan our world?'
+For more inspiration, watch the Royal Town Planning Institute's short film 'How do we plan our world?'.

 Why UWE Bristol?